Article V: Operations

 Improper use of the College video surveillance system, equipment, recorded images or data, or any other information obtained through these means is prohibited.

-Article V.34 Weapons (Concealed or Visable)
+Article V.34 Weapons (Concealed or Visible)

 Prohibition of Weapons

-St. Charles Community College prohibits carrying a handgun, weapon, knife, or other weapon of any kind on the College campus.
+St. Charles Community College prohibits carrying a handgun, weapon, knife, or other

 Designated Employees